shuklaAlkesh/CDP-Intelligence-Hub/README.md

   ```

 You should now have both the client and server running, and the chatbot application will be accessible per your configuration.

+## **Conclusion**

+The **CDP Support Agent Chatbot** is designed to streamline customer interactions by providing **real-time, context-aware** responses for multiple Customer Data Platforms (CDPs), including **Segment, mParticle, Lytics, and Zeotap**.
+With its **intuitive chat interface, multi-CDP support, and automatic step extraction**, the chatbot serves as an intelligent assistant for users navigating complex CDP documentation.

+Built using a modern **React + TypeScript frontend**, an **Express.js + PostgreSQL backend**, and **Drizzle ORM for database management**, this project ensures **scalability, performance, and maintainability**.

+Future enhancements, such as **enhanced NLP capabilities, AI-driven response generation, and advanced analytics**, will further improve the chatbot's accuracy and user experience.

+🚀 **Happy Coding & Chatbot Building!** 🤖💡